Another lazy day.

 For the most part the items we sampled were really good.
 We didn’t try anything too risqué..
 But we really enjoyed nibbling our way though all of the local goods that took our fancy..
 And we were told by one local lady that one of the oddly shaped orange fruits that we were looking at, was in fact a spicy ingredient used in Thai curries..
 So it was a good thing we weren’t just haphazardly shoving things into our mouths..

-And in fact we really had to do the canal tour because Sam had found out online that morning that there was some potential for ‘giant monitor lizard’ sightings alongside the canals in this area, and he was determined that he was going to spot hundreds of them along the way..
+And in fact we really had to do the canal tour because Sam had found out online earlier in the morning that there was some potential for ‘giant monitor lizard’ sightings alongside the canals in this area, and he was determined that he was going to spot hundreds of them along the way..

 Albeit the seats were not deigned for long European legs, and we had to sit with our legs turned away to one side to actually fit into the boat (which was filled with tourists).